walquis/http-class/README.md

 * Can we hit an HTTP server with our home-builtclient?
 Let's try...[Anybody know of an HTTP server we could use?]
 * In client.rb, change "localhost" to e.g., "google.com".

+**Exercise**
-Homework [or lab?]: For the client, do what we did to the server:  Teach client.rb to send a valid HTTP GET request to server.rb (no cheating by using an HTTP library!).
+For the client, do what we did to the server:  Teach client.rb to send a valid HTTP GET request to server.rb (no cheating by using an HTTP library!).
 Can your client get a valid HTTP response back from http://www.google.com and print it out to the console?

-[OK, back to the server]

 We've come a long way...What have we learned?